salvatoretrimarchi/lusocoding.github.io/_posts/2017-11-01-begin-cross-platform-desktop.markdown

 layout: post
 title:  "Begin cross platform desktop development with Electron and Typescript"
 date:   2017-11-01 14:45:00 +0000
-categories: cross platform, electron, typescript
+categories: Cross Platform, Electron, TypeScript
 ---
 If you would like to create a cross platform desktop application and already have the skills and experience on web development using HTML, JavaScript and CSS, then [Electron](https://electron.atom.io/) is probably what you are looking for.